-- Observe the intervals specified in the maintenance schedule. - Only qualified personnel may carry out maintenance or repair work on the component. - The component must be switched off and secured against being switched back on before maintenance or repair work.
+- Observe the intervals specified in the maintenance schedule. - Only allow qualified staff to carry out maintenance or repair work on the valve. - Before starting any maintenance or repair work, the valve must be switched off and secured against being switched back on.
 Work may only be started once any residual energy has been discharged. - Block access for unauthorized persons.
-Put up notice signs which draw attention to the maintenance or repair work going on. - Do not climb on the component.
-Use suitable access aids and working platforms. - Wear suitable protective clothing. - Only use suitable and undamaged tools to carry out maintenance work. - When replacing parts only use approved, fully functional load lifting devices and lifting accessories which are suitable for the intended purpose. - Before setting the unit back into operation, refit all safety devices as originally provided in the factory.
-Then check that all safety devices are working correctly. - Make sure lubricants are used properly. - · Check pipes are firmly secured, also check for leaks and damage. - Check that all emergency stop devices are working correctly.
+Put up notice signs which draw attention to the maintenance or repair work going on. - Do not climb on the valve.
+Use suitable access aids and working platforms. - Wear suitable protective clothing. - Only use suitable and undamaged tools to carry out maintenance work. - When replacing parts only use approved, fully functional load lifting devices and lifting accessories which are suitable for the intended purpose. - Before setting the magnetic separator back into operation, refit all safety devices as originally provided in the factory.
+Then check that all safety devices are working correctly. - Make sure lubricants are used properly. - Check pipes are firmly secured, also check for leaks and damage. - Check that all emergency stop devices are working correctly.